Hypothesis Generation via LLM-Automated Language Bias for ILP: Introduction

 The emergence of Large Language Models (LLMs) offers a new pathway for hypothesis generation.
 Their end-to-end learning paradigm can directly produce candidate hypotheses from unstructured texts (e.g., equipment failure logs or experimental reports) in various forms, including natural language \citep{zhou2024hypothesis}, logical expressions \citep{luo2023chatrule}, or even code \citep{qiu2023phenomenal}.
 This openness bypasses the traditional reliance on expert-crafted predicates.
 However, LLMs still face critical challenges: firstly, significant sensitivity to noise—for instance, hypothesis accuracy can plummet from 71.2\% to 50.9\% with a 12.5\% increase in input data noise \citep{qiu2023phenomenal}.
 Secondly, while an LLM might generate numerous plausible individual hypotheses \citep{zhou2024hypothesis}, its typically heuristic generation process makes it difficult to assemble these into a compact, internally consistent, and collectively optimal set of rules required to comprehensively describe complex phenomena—a stark contrast to ILP systems that often learn such interdependent rule programs \citep{nickles2015hybrid,manhaeve2021neural}.

 To harness the semantic strengths of LLMs while retaining the rigorous, verifiable outputs of ILP, we introduce a collaborative reasoning framework, shown in Figure \ref{fig:figure1}.
 This framework first employs a multi-agent LLM system to automate the generation of a structured language bias, particularly the predicate system, directly from raw text.
 Subsequently, this LLM-generated bias guides the transformation of large-scale textual data into symbolic facts.
 This structured knowledge then empowers an ILP engine to conduct a robust, constrained search, yielding a globally coherent and optimal set of rules.
-Unlike prior approaches that often evaluate under idealized data conditions (e.g., assuming zero label noise or drawing conclusions such as '8 examples are generally sufficient to describe the pattern'\citep{qiu2023phenomenal}), we provide a thorough analysis across more challenging data scenarios, substantiating our method's superior efficacy and robustness.
+Unlike prior approaches that evaluate under idealized conditions (e.g., zero label noise or fixed few-shot claims such as “8 examples suffice”~\citep{qiu2023phenomenal}), we conduct a controlled robustness study along four axes: (i) surface-template perturbations (paraphrases, clause/order shuffling, light numeric fuzzing), (ii) label noise with flip rates $p!\in!{0.05,0.10,0.20}$, (iii) class imbalance with positive:negative ratios up to $1!:!9$, and (iv) relational complexity (unary \textit{SHOES} vs. relational \textit{ZENDO}).
+We further assess model-agnostic stability by swapping LLM backends and reporting cross-model variance, substantiating our method's superior efficacy and robustness.

 While related explorations combine LLMs with symbolic reasoning, notably for formal verification \citep{olausson2023linc,kalyanpur2024llm,jiang2024leanreasoner}, they often employ LLMs as mere translators to \emph{predefined} logical forms.
 Our work, in contrast, pioneers LLM-driven \emph{automated symbolic template generation}.
 This process dynamically creates the entire logical scaffolding that constitutes the Inductive Logic Programming (ILP) \emph{language bias}—including the core predicate system defining concepts and relations.
 Traditionally, defining this bias to guide ILP's search and ensure its effectiveness requires extensive expert input.
 Automating the creation of this guiding structure thus unlocks ILP's potential to dynamically adapt to novel problem domains and discover verifiable hypotheses where manual bias definition was previously a prohibitive barrier.